pmean/build-website/text/00/alternate.md

 > cabbages grown in a garden.
 You will often see a pattern of big
 > cabbage, little cabbage, big cabbage, little cabbage.
 These plants are
 > competing for resources.
 One plant gets a tiny head start, and its
-> roots extend over into the other plant\'s space, grabbing some extra
+> roots extend over into the other plant's space, grabbing some extra
 > water and nutrients.
 This leads to more growth and more grabbing of
-> the other plant\'s resources.
+> the other plant's resources.
 >
 > This type of pattern can also occur in factories.
 Consider a mill that
 > cuts small pieces of wire from a large spool of wire.
 The machine